Richard McCann: Career

 McCann was associated with the town of Provincetown, Massachusetts, where he lived intermittently since the 1970s and where he served on the board of trustees of the Fine Arts Work Center.
-He served on the board of directors of the PEN/Faulkner Foundation in Washington, D.C. and was a Member of the Corporation of Yaddo in Saratoga Springs, NY.
+He was twice a fellow at the Work Center, in 1972-1973 and in 1993-1994, and served on its board of trustees from 2000 to 2008.
+He also taught writing during the center’s summer program for many years.
+He also served on the board of directors of the PEN/Faulkner Foundation in Washington, D.C., and was a Member of the Corporation of Yaddo in Saratoga Springs, New York.

 The Pen/Faulkner Foundation announced his death on January 25, 2021, at the age of 71.